Frequently Asked Questions

 For more design tips, refer to the Resources

 What are the fire and smoke properties SKYFOLD operable walls?

 The SKYFOLD operable walls (except for Mirage) and their components have been designed for excellent flame and smoke properties.
 Panels have a Class "A" fire rating.
 SKYFOLD operable walls, however, are not designed to be a fire barrier.
-For more information, refer to the First Test Reports in the Product Documents
+For more information, refer to the First Test Reports in the Resources

 What is the acoustic performance of SKYFOLD operable walls?

 All SKYFOLD operable walls have excellent acoustics.